 General information

-Included in the list of surveillance systems and registries identified by the Prime Ministerial Decree of 3 March 2017, the “Surveillance system for the main determinants of health in children aged 0-2 years” is promoted and funded by the Ministry of Health and coordinated by the ISS.
-All Regions are expected to gradually join this Surveillance system, which focuses on monitoring certain aspects relating to the health of children aged 0 to 2 years.
+Included in the list of surveillance systems and registries identified by the Prime Ministerial Decree of 3 March 2017, the “Surveillance system for the main determinants of health in children aged 0-2 years” is promoted by the Ministry of Health and coordinated by the ISS, which focuses on monitoring certain aspects relating to the health of children aged 0 to 2 years.
 That includes key aspects across the maternity pathway (e.g. periconceptional intake of folic acid, recommended behaviours during gestation and breastfeeding) and others that are recognized to be important for the health of young children, such as vaccinations, correct position in the cot and early reading.

 As part of the Surveillance, a questionnaire is administered to mothers when they take their children for vaccinations, thus involving staff at Vaccination Centres (VCs) and primary care paediatricians.